Nilavo-2001/youtubePlaylistLengthCalculator/Readme.md

 # Postman

 Postman collection attached with repo , download and import the collection in postman

+# Response Time
+This API replicating human scrolling , so the min response time is 3-4 secs and can go upto minutes depending on the size of the youtube playlist